 When you're in the earlier stages of planning work for a team, you may just be creating epics or initiatives with a high-level, rough estimate for these issues.

-Based on the factors that Portfolio considers when auto-scheduling a plan, let's say that for ABC-123, the following are auto-scheduled into each sprint:
+Based on the factors considered when auto-scheduling a plan, let's say that for ABC-123, the following are auto-scheduled into each sprint:

 - For sprint 1, 5 story points